GeoUtils/georaster/readme.md

 - Raster.coordinates() : return projected or geographic coordinates of the whole image (or, with optional arguments, a subset of the image)

+## Documentation

+Official documentation will shortly be hosted on ReadTheDocs.

+## Get in touch

+* Report bugs, suggest features or view the code on GitHub.

+## History

+GeoRaster was initially developed by Andrew Tedstone in 2013 whilst at the University of Edinburgh.
+Andrew Tedstone and Amaury Dehecq continue to develop and maintain the package.
+GeoRaster was made publicly available in January 2016.

+## License

+GeoRaster is licenced under GNU Lesser General Public License (LGPLv3).